La Chair: Alberta Park, Portland, OR, Winter 2020

 La Chair was created as an extension of my physical theatre performance– Nobody Chairs About Me– from a previous group art show.
 In Nobody Chairs, I deconstructed an upholstered chair and made a costume using all of its contents.
 I sat in the deconstructed, which was the focal point of a fictional living room.
 Video footage of the chair– prior to its deconstruction and filmed on various street corners and in yard sales– played on a TV set for the duration of the performance.
 The intent was to invoke the “slump” and ironic sense of isolation caused by social media use; and to embody the tension between sentimentality and function in furniture, especially chairs, which are typically living sites for online engagement.

 La chair translates to flesh / fleshliness in French; in this site-specific installation, the chair becomes an organic extension of the participant.
 The installation consists of a single wooden chair chained to a tree in Portland’s Alberta Park, and a QR code, which provides access to a recorded meditation online.
 In the meditation, participants are guided through reflections on performance theory, critiques of capitalism, breathing exercises, and visualization of a bodily “transformation”.
-La Chair raises questions about visibility, especially in relation to powerful affective experience, the social imagination, and conceptions of the ordinary.
+La Chair is my way of exploring Situationist theory and the concept of the spectacle.

 La chair is ongoing, living performance.
 Stay tuned for updates.